ViniciusAg/ProgramacaoFeriasVerao2020/GuilhermeDaniluski-LottieReactAnimations/README.md

 - `yarn install` to install the dependencies
 - create your [configuration file `App/Config/index.js`](App/Config) from `index.dev.js` (in you are in dev environment) and fill the missing values
 - run the following steps for your platform

+Note: This project will not work if you use npm instead of yarn.

 ### Android